-I do not formally tally missed classes but do grade class participation (below).
-Students select seats to which they are assigned throughout the semester, and I ask that name placards be displayed.
+I do not formally tally missed classes, but I do grade class participation (below).
+In the first class, students should select seats to which they are assigned throughout the semester, and I ask that name placards be displayed.
 Class recording is not available in this course, for any reason.